teaching-networks/animation-server/docs/guide/GUIDE.md

 ### STOMP over Websocket

 In order to communicate fluently with the clients, the Server provides three websocket endpoints accepting STOMP requests.
+STOMP is a communication protocol for websockets, you can read about it on the [offical website](http://stomp.github.io/stomp-specification-1.0.html).
+This Server implements endpoints which are able to accept STOMP 1.0 requests.
+But be aware that not every STOMP method is implemented.
+Only CONNECT, SEND, SUBSCRIBE, UNSUBSCRIBE and RECEIPT methods are accepted or send.

 The endpoints are: